DamjanGjurovski/Learning-over-Sets-for-Databases/README.md

 To recreate the experiments in the paper for cardinality estimation, follow the following instructions:
 As the encode, decode, middle neurons a setting of 8 and an embedding 2.

+## Datasets
+The other datasets used in the paper can be downloaded on the following [link](https://seafile.rlp.net/d/32104e3f4e4b4fe98173/).
+To use them, create the same folder structure as the one for the example dataset in this repository.